aripalo/SublimeTextConfig/README.md

   "/Applications/Sublime Text 2.app/Contents/SharedSupport/bin/subl" --background
   ```

-3. Ignore errors and wait for Package Manager to install everything
+3. Let Sublime Text be open in the background and wait for Package Manager to install everything.

 4. Profit...?